The Gen 3 Border Gateway provides two solar panels and can be mounted to either a healthy tree or a stable metal/wooden pole.

 If the Border Gateway is to be attached to a tree, ensure the tree is stable and unlikely to be cut.

-Once a tree has been selected, use a safety strap to hold the ladder to the tree.
-Then, with an assistant stabilizing the ladder at the bottom locate a position on the tree that is approximately 3 m above forest floor.
+Fina a mounting location at least 3 m above forest floor: Once a tree has been selected, use a safety strap to hold the ladder to the tree.
+Then, have an assistant stabilize the ladder, locate a position on the tree that is approximately 3 m above forest floor.

-Carefully hammer the treenails through the bottom loops into the tree.
-Check to ensure the Border Gateway is securely attached to the tree and can not move.
+Hammer the bottom treenails into the tree: Carefully hammer the treenails through the bottom loops into the tree.
+Check to ensure the Border Gateway is securely attached to the tree and cannot move.

 After installing the Border Gateway, attach the solar panel to the same pole or tree to provide a backup power supply.